justingolden21/liars-dice-2/README.md

 4. Computed values (if any)
 5. Functions (if any)

-Utility scripts should contain one function, export it as default, and have the same file name as the function they export.
+Utility scripts: utility scripts should contain one function, export it as default, and have the same file name as the function they export.

+Styles: If a svelte file has many styles or a lot of logic within HTML, break out the styles into a `<style>` tag and use `@apply`.

+Naming: use `camelCase` for variable and function names and `PascalCase` for components.

 **Git**